 After running some tests using the Black Magic Disk Speed software, I managed to get around 220mbytes/sec read and write, which is way faster than the QNAP NAS I have upstairs, which tops out at around 70mbytes/sec over my wired network.

-So there was have it.
+So there you have it.
 All I have to do now is by another 3tb drive and I can run the TR-004 at maximum capacity - not more drives!